tommyettinger/juniper/README.md

 Starting in 0.6.1, just about everything that can be serialized in the library can do so with either the existing String serialization, or the Externalizable interface.
-Externalizable was chosen primarily because [Apache Fury](https://fury.apache.org) can use it easily without needing an actual dependency on Fury in Juniper.
+Externalizable was chosen primarily because [Apache Fory](https://fory.apache.org) can use it easily without needing an actual dependency on Fory in Juniper.
 We mark Externalizable method implementations as`GwtIncompatible` with an annotation, to prevent them from causing trouble with GWT.
-When used with Fury, you typically register any `EnhancedRandom` class or `Distribution` class you use, though generally you don't need to register `EnhancedRandom` or `Distribution` itself.
+When used with Fory, you typically register any `EnhancedRandom` class or `Distribution` class you use, though generally you don't need to register `EnhancedRandom` or `Distribution` itself.
 In some cases you may need to register other classes, such as how `ArchivalWrapper` needs `LongSequence` registered.
-If a class has special requirements for Fury to serialize it, the `writeExternal()` JavaDocs will mention them.
+If a class has special requirements for Fory to serialize it, the `writeExternal()` JavaDocs will mention them.
 If you're writing a custom serializer, it may make the most sense to just get the result of `stringSerialize()` and store that, since that won't need other classes to be registered.
-No `Distribution` types are `Externalizable`, since they wouldn't really gain anything from it; they do need the `EnhancedRandom` they use registered with Fury, but otherwise can just be registered themselves normally.
+No `Distribution` types are `Externalizable`, since they wouldn't really gain anything from it; they do need the `EnhancedRandom` they use registered with Fory, but otherwise can just be registered themselves normally.

 ## How to get it?